Chesapeake student painter donates prize money to CMO - The Tribune

 David T. Cooney used his creative skills with a painting and writing to win second place in the contest.

-David received $200 cash and he also won $200 to donate to an organization of his choice and his chose Community Mission Outreach in Chesapeake.
+David received $200 cash and he also won $200 to donate to an organization of his choice and he chose Community Mission Outreach in Chesapeake.

 The organization is not new to David or his dad.
 They both volunteer monthly at food giveaways and work hard to rebuild the community in which they live.